Harshityadav802/Harshityadav802/README.md

 # Hey there 👋
-I'm Harshit Yadav — a 20 y/o CS pre final year student, passionate about Data Science, solving real-world problems, and continuously learning through hands-on projects.
+I'm Harshit Yadav — a 20 y/o CS pre final year student, passionate about AI and ML, solving real-world problems, and continuously learning through real time hands-on projects.

 ---

 ## 📊 My Journey So Far

-- Started learning Python and data science in 2023 through self-study and project-based learning.
+- Started learning Python and Ai&ML in 2023 through self-study and project-based learning.
 - Built ML models including a **Pneumonia Detection CNN** using PyTorch and Gradio (~92% accuracy).
-- Currently focused on **Data Science and Analytics**, using data to uncover insights and drive decisions.
+- Currently focused on **Genrative ai and Deep learning**, using data to uncover insights and drive decisions.
 - Participated in hackathons and freelance work to apply skills in real scenarios.
-- Preparing for roles in **Data Scientist** and working with big Data analysis tools example apache spark , etc.
+- Preparing for roles in **Data Scientist** and also working with  tools like langchain, apache spark , etc.

 ---